roach-korea/ServiceProvider/README.md

 ```

 ## Register Dependency
-You can register dependencies with ServiceCollection.
+Register your dependencies with the `ServiceCollection` object, creating a blueprint for the provider.

 ``` c++
 auto* collection = new ServiceCollection;